 The wood trails were beautiful and we even passed a deer lunching along the path.
 Fall has been especially beautiful in Georgia this year and the brilliantly painted trees were a perfect backdrop for riding through the open pasture as the sun set and our long shadows looked like strange leggy monsters.
 After the ride, guests return the saddle and bridle, brush the horse down again and return him to the pasture.

-In addition to horseback riding, Southern Cross Ranch has a pool, outdoor jacuzzi, game room and TV room.
-There is also a lot of room to just relax.
-This is a place that just begs the parents to rock a bit on the porch while the kids play a mean game of hide and seek as the sun is setting over a pasture full of horses.
-For those who want more physical activity, guests can pick up a mountain bike to ride.
-My boys had a blast trying to jump small hills in the pasture while I watched from a small hill, taking pictures and enjoying the scenery.
+My boys had a blast trying to jump small hills on the mountain bikes in the pasture while I watched from a small hill, taking pictures and enjoying the scenery.
 By the barn is a basketball net.
 In addition, there are plenty of ranch dogs and cats to play with on the property.
 My favorite was a large lab mix named Smokey Joe.

 Southern Cross Ranch is like the country house outside Atlanta that I’ve dreamed of having one day.
 Maybe I’ll just visit here instead.

 - MORE HORSEBACK RIDING: 20+ Unforgettable Georgia Trail Rides